Can a 16-year-old change custody from father to mother?

 Answer:

-In Maryland, a child who is 16 years old or older who is subject to a custody order or decree can file a petition to change custody.
-This provision has been provided in Md.
-FAMILY LAW Code Ann. § 9-103, which reads as follows:
+In Maryland, a child who is 16 years old or older and is subject to a custody order can file a petition to change custody.
+According to Md.
+FAMILY LAW Code Ann. § 9-103:

-“(a) Petition by child. -- A child who is 16 years old or older and who is subject to a custody order or decree may file a petition to change custody.
+• Petition by child: A child aged 16 or older can file a petition to change custody.

-(b) Guardian or next friend not required. -- A petitioner under this section may file the proceeding in the petitioner's own name and need not proceed by guardian or next friend.
+• Guardian or next friend not required: The child can file the petition in their own name without needing a guardian or next friend.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.